jfreboud/jfreboud.github.io/_posts/2021-08-09-learning-process-part-1.markdown

 ---
 layout: post
-title:  "The Learning Process Part 1"
+title:  "The Learning Process (part 1)"
 date:   2021-08-09 15:00:00 +0200
 excerpt: >-
   3-1/ Time to work on the model's weights which are the core of the learning process.